-- · Following a period of relatively stable R estimates, R has increased substantially during November, with national R estimates based on cases above 1.5 at the end of the estimation period. - · Province-level R estimates increased during November, with R based on cases above 1 in all provinces by the end of the estimation period.
-In Gauteng, R based on cases reached values above 2 - comparable to the highest values reached in the first three waves. - · R estimates based on admissions increased during November, though less rapidly than R estimates based on cases.
-R estimates based on admissions were near to or just above 1 in all provinces at the end of the estimation period.
+- Province-level R estimates increased during November, with R based on cases close to or above 1 in all provinces by the end of the estimation period.
+In Gauteng, R based on cases reached values above 2.5 - comparable to the highest values reached in the first three waves. - R estimates based on admissions increased during November, though less rapidly than R estimates based on cases.
+R estimates based on admissions were close to 1 in all provinces except the Western Cape and Mpumalanga at the end of the estimation period.